Final Fantasy X: HD Remaster

 Final Fantasy X was re-released in high-definition for the PlayStation 3 and PlayStation Vita, in celebration of the game's 10-year anniversary.
 The remaster was released in December 2013 for Japan, and the following year in March for other markets.
 The production of the remaster started in January 2012.
 Producer Yoshinori Kitase was once again involved in the production, and wanted to work on its quality.
 Character models of Tidus, Yuna, Bahamut and Yojimbo were presented in HD quality.
 The remaster also included its sequel X-2, remastered in HD and they were released under the title Final Fantasy X/X-2 HD Remaster on a single Blu-ray disc game.
 It was sold separately on game cartridges on Vita in Japan and sold together in North America, Europe and Australia as a set, with FFX being on a cartridge and FFX-2 being included as a download voucher.
 Downloadable versions were available for both systems.
 The games contain all the content found in the International version, including Eternal Calm and Last Mission.

 Final Fantasy X/X-2 HD Remaster was released for the PlayStation 4 worldwide in May 2015.
-It included enhanced graphics in full HD (1080p), the option to switch to the original soundtrack and the ability to transfer save files from the PS3 and PS Vita versions.
+It included enhanced graphics in full HD (1080p), the option to switch to the original soundtrack, and the ability to transfer save files from the PS3 and PS Vita versions.
 One year later, it was released for Windows via Steam on May 16.
-It includes an auto-save feature, 5 game boosters, 3 parameter changes, the option to skip FMVs/cinematics, 4K resolution support, audio settings and graphic options.
+It includes an auto-save feature, five game boosters, three parameter changes, the option to skip FMVs/cinematics, 4K resolution support, audio settings and graphic options.
 A version for the Nintendo Switch and the Xbox One was released on April 16, 2019.

 Reception

-Final Fantasy X received critical acclaim by video game critics.
+Final Fantasy X received critical acclaim from video game critics.
 The Japanese video game magazine Famitsu and Famitsu PS2 awarded the game a near-perfect 39/40 score.
 Another Japanese gaming magazine, The Play Station, gave the game a score of 29/30.
 Famitsu, Famitsu PS2, and The Play Station expressed particularly favorable responses toward the game's storyline, graphics, and movies.
 The game maintains a 92 out of 100 on Metacritic.
 Producer Shinji Hashimoto said that the overall reception to the game was "excellent", having received praise and awards from critics.